Snow & Roof Overload

-Much of the snow we recently received was on the ‘wet’ end of the spectrum, and with reports of over three feet of snow in some areas, maximum estimated ground snow loads approached 70 lb/ft2.
+In West Virginia, snow can be on either end of the spectrum.
+On the ‘wet’ end of the spectrum, under a three-foot snowfall, the maximum estimated ground snow loads approached 70 lb/ft2.
 Even so, the actual snow load on a roof is often less than the load on the ground.
 This is because winter winds can blow some of the snow off of the building; however, if snow drifts occur on the roof, loads can significantly increase.
 Typically, as roof slope increases, the snow load decreases because snow tends to slide off instead of build up.

 There are a number of reasons why roofs can fail.
 If the actual snow load on the roof is greater than the design load, then there is a danger of collapse.
 Improper building design and faulty construction can also result in failure, as can older buildings that have been subjected to decay or damage.
 In addition, buildings are typically only designed to hold the design loads for about a month before structural fatigue weakens the roof and collapse can occur.

 If you believe there is too much snow on your building, the best thing to do is to remove it.
 Shovels, snow rakes, and brooms work well for this.
-This can be a potentially dangerous task and should only be performed using the utmost caution and safety procedures.
+Shoveling snow from a roof can be a potentially dangerous task and should only be performed using the utmost caution and safety procedures.
 There is often ice under the snow, and heed should be given to any overhead electrical lines.
 For larger buildings, properly trained individuals should be consulted as removing the snow in an unbalanced manner can result in unequal point loads.

 Wood buildings often exhibit certain signs before they fail.
 Sounds such as creaking, cracking, and moaning of building components can indicate potential failure.
 Any bowing of structural members should also be viewed as a warning sign.
 If you notice any of these signs, safely and quickly evacuate the building.